Transcript below from Marriage Steps Podcast Episode 6 on 8 Steps To Affair Recovery

 Step four is you need to be able to process through your hurts.
 Now this may go both directions.
 Obviously the betrayed spouse is going to have lots of hurt they're going to need to get out.
 But also the partner who had the affair may have hurts because perhaps one of the reasons they had the affair is because they felt like their needs were unmet repeatedly for years despite their frequent complaints.
 So both of you need a method to get out your hurts.
 As I've mentioned in other episodes, I teach couples I work with in my practice a method called the floor.
 And the floor is a set of guidelines on how to keep conversations safe so both feel able to get out what they really think and feel.
 So you need some type of method, some type of conflict resolution method like the floor because you both need to be able to get it out.
 When the hurt is not fully vented and released, it will come out in destructive ways through yelling, harsh comments, and contemptuous remarks and that will just make the marriage worse.
 It's what you feel like doing because you're so hurt and all you want to do is hurt back.
 But that just damages the relationship that much further.
 So having some type of method to work through those hurts and get them out in constructive ways is really key.

-Step five is the compassion chart and is covered thoroughly in episode four.
+Step five is the compassion chart.
 This compassion chart is for the person who has been betrayed because they're going to have high levels of resentment and the compassion chart will walk them through all the different variables that probably led to the affair.
 In a nutshell, the compassion chart looks to the unfaithful partner's background growing up, what things in their background may have influenced them to have an affair.
 For example, many adults raised in a home where they felt inadequate are at higher risk for an affair because an affair makes them feel extremely wanted and important.
 Next, it looks at what was going on in their circumstances in their life that may have increased their risk of an affair.
 Then it talks about what were you doing, if anything, that may have increased their risk for an affair.
 And then it talks about what in your background may be getting triggered with how you're responding to the affair.
 And last, it focuses on how have you been hurtful, maybe not to the same degree or in the same way, but in what ways have you been hurtful in the past?
 The goal of the compassion chart is to help you understand what caused the affair.
 If you can't comprehend why your spouse had an affair, it's almost impossible to forgive them for it.
 So this compassionate chart explains all of the texture and all of the variables that influenced their behavior.
 The goal of the compassion chart is not to absolve them from any responsibility.
 However, the goal is to move it from it's 100% their fault to maybe it's a little bit lower than that because now I'm understanding all of the other pieces that were at play.
 It increases compassion for why they did it.
 And research shows forgiveness is often a byproduct of compassion.
 So instead of starting with forgiveness, which is very difficult, start with cultivating compassion for what made your spouse have the affair.
 What led to it doesn't make it right and doesn't make it any less painful, but understanding the why will often soften the heart and make forgiveness much easier.
 So as you're able to see these steps go in order for a reason.
 You're not going to be able to cultivate compassion towards your partner unless they've stopped all contact, they're sharing all of their accounts with you, they've shown sincere remorse, and you've been able to process all of your hurts.
 Only then are you in a place to cultivate compassion.

 Step six is doing some cognitive behavioral therapy on yourself or with a therapist on what this affair means about you and your spouse.
 A lot of times the betrayed spouse will have thoughts such as, "I'm married to a liar" or "I can never trust them" or "If I stay in this relationship I'm a fool" or I'm unlovable or else they wouldn't have cheated."
 A lot of these statements are generalizations and extreme and need to be adjusted.
 The person who had the affair can also have a lot of automatic negative thoughts such as "I'm a piece of trash for doing this" or I'm unlovable" or "I don't deserve forgiveness."
 So working through these thoughts is critical because you have to make sure you're making correct interpretations of what the affair means about you and your partner, no matter which role you're in.
 To capture the automatic negative thoughts write down every one that you have and then to the right of each one you're going to write down what the truth is.
 You won't be able to reason out all of these automatic negative thoughts in your mind.
 It's not gonna work, it's just murky water.
 But if you write them down where you can see them, then you'll be able to look at them and recognize which are generalizations or negative interpretation of the facts, etc. You'll start to see where your thinking is off or you may not see it.
 And this is where it's helpful to be working with a trained therapist who has experience working with couples and affairs so they can help you tease apart these automatic negative thoughts.
 You have to adjust those thoughts to something more accurate and adaptive in order to process through the affair and heal.